 In your AAC assessment process, you may hear that certain “prerequisite skills” are needed before AAC can be started.
-This idea was state-of-the-art in the 1980’s when ASHA first recognized AAC as an area of practice, but research has since shown that it is not the case.
-In fact, anyone who cannot use speech to meet his or her communication needs can benefit from some form of AAC.
+"Prerequisite skills" came from a time in the 1980’s when ASHA first recognized AAC as an area of practice.
+We have come a long way and research has changed how we think.
+There are no prerequisite skills needed for AAC.
+In fact, anyone who cannot speak to meet his or her communication needs can benefit from some form of AAC.
 People do not have to prove themselves before they can be offered AAC.

 Get help teaching communication

 Speech-Language Pathologists/Therapists, generally, should have received training in the area of AAC.
 But not all “Speechies” have had the same training or experience using AAC.
 They can do speech therapy to support AAC use.
 Similarly in schools and hospitals, other support staff (such as teachers, other therapists, nurses, or social workers) will have had different experience levels with people who use AAC.
-So much knowledge is gained when you work in the area of AAC, so if you need support with AAC, always seek a professional who has worked in the field of AAC.
+So much knowledge is gained when you work in the area of AAC.
+If you need support with AAC, always seek a professional who has worked in the field of AAC.

 You can also go online.
 There are many many supportive communities, with experienced families and professionals, all offering advice and support.

-Our Facebook communities are: AssistiveWare's Family members AAC community, and AssistiveWare's Teachers and therapists AAC community.
+Our Facebook communities are: AssistiveWare's Family members AAC community, AssistiveWare's Teachers and therapists AAC community, and simPODD Family members community.

 Would the potential AAC user prefer or benefit from an Unaided forms of AAC, such as gestures, facial expression or sign language?

 Or would they benefit from an Aided form of AAC such as choice cards, symbol boards, or high-tech tools (eg. Speech generating devices, AAC app on an iPad, etc.)?

-A potential AAC user can also use a symbol-based AAC system or a text-based AAC system.
+A potential AAC user can also use a text-based AAC system or a symbol-based AAC system.